LahariGudaru/Amazon-Clone/README.md

 # Amazon-Clone
-This is the Amazon website
+This is the home page of Amazon using HTML and CSS